AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

     -  **AI Assistant**
        Select this to enable the [AI Assistant](./ai-assistant.md) feature in the Experience Manager Guides.
 Unselect to disable the feature.

 **Panels**: This setting controls the panels that are shown in the left and right panels of the Editor and Map console.
-You can toggle the switch to show or hide the desired panel.
+You can toggle the button to show or hide the desired panel.
+Panels can be rearranged using a drag-and-drop function, allowing you to set their order.
+A panel can also be moved from the **More** section to the main section, and vice-versa as per the requirement.

+A maximum of eight panels can be displayed at a time.
+Any changes made to the panel settings are applied immediately.

 ![](images/editor-setting-panel.png){width="650" align="left"}